momostarsky/imebra_git/docs/quick_tour.rst

 A DICOM association uses a TCP connection to send and receive data.

-The DIMSE service (see :cpp:class:`imebra::DimseService`) communicates via an association, represented either by an AssociationSCU (see :cpp:class:`imebra::AssociationSCU`) or by an AssociationSCP (see :cpp:class:`imebra::AssociationSCP`).
+The DIMSE service (see :cpp:class:`dicomhero::DimseService`) communicates via an association, represented either by an AssociationSCU (see :cpp:class:`dicomhero::AssociationSCU`) or by an AssociationSCP (see :cpp:class:`dicomhero::AssociationSCP`).

 The AssociationSCU usually is the client of a DICOM service, but occasionally can act as an SCP if the SCP role for an abstractSyntax has been
 negotiated: this is useful to receive data via C-GET commands, where the SCP sends the requested data to the SCU via a separate C-STORE command.

 The following code sends a C-STORE command to an SCP: the C-STORE command instruct the SCP to take a DICOM DataSet.
-In the example we prepare the separate DataSet (see :cpp:class:`imebra::DataSet`) and we initialize it with the transfer syntax that we negotiated in the association.
+In the example we prepare the separate DataSet (see :cpp:class:`dicomhero::DataSet`) and we initialize it with the transfer syntax that we negotiated in the association.

 We then send the command and wait for a response: